Career Guides

 Common Mistakes Indian Job Seekers Make in Interviews

-- Over-relying on resumes — A strong resume gets you the interview, but your performance in the interview gets you the job.
-Practice mock interviews regularly.
+• Over-relying on resumes — A strong resume gets you the interview.
+Your performance in the interview gets you the job.
+Watch our AI interview preparation guide for mock practice.

-- Memorizing answers — Indian interviewers can spot rehearsed answers.
+• Memorizing answers — Indian interviewers can spot rehearsed answers instantly.
 Understand concepts deeply and answer naturally.

-- Asking about salary too early — Wait for the interviewer to bring up compensation.
-Asking in the first round signals you are more interested in money than the role.
+• Asking about salary too early — Wait for the interviewer to bring up compensation.
+Asking in the first round signals you care more about money than the role.

 Frequently Asked Questions About Indian Job Interviews

-Indian interviews are generally more structured with multiple rounds (aptitude, GD, technical, HR).
-Indian interviewers ask more personal questions (family background, career gaps, location preferences) and place higher importance on academic credentials (grades, college reputation, certifications).
+Indian interviews are generally more structured with multiple rounds (aptitude tests, group discussions, technical interviews, HR rounds).
+Indian interviewers ask more personal questions (family background, career gaps, location preferences) and place higher importance on academic credentials like grades, college reputation, and certifications.

 Yes, most reputable Indian companies conduct background verification through third-party agencies like AuthBridge, First Advantage, or HireRight.
 They verify employment history, education credentials, criminal records, and address details.
 Always provide accurate information on your resume.